PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

   You can find the id of your product in the pricing plan table on the service details page.
 - The `count` is the quantity of units you want to report.
 - The `correlationId` is needed to correlate your reported usage to the corresponding user of your service.
-  You can obtain the correlation id from the `x-correlation-id` header of the request that was forwarded by our gateway to your API.
+  You can obtain the correlation id from the `x-correlation-id` header of the request that was forwarded by the PlanQK platform to your service.

 The Python code below shows a simple example for metering API calls.
 Here for each request to the service, a usage of the API product with count 1 is reported to the metering API.